Project budget management is the process of planning, allocating, tracking, and controlling project resources throughout a project’s lifecycle.

 Note: for a more thorough step-by-step guide on cost estimates, please head over to our project cost and time estimate guide.

-1. Review the project scope and client requirements
+1. Define the project scope and client requirements

-The first step in managing a project budget is knowing what’s needed to be done to deliver the project successfully.
+The first step in managing a project budget is knowing what must be done to deliver the project successfully.

-This should be done during the project’s discovery phase, and you will best understand the project scope once you’ve gathered all project requirements.
+This should be done during the project’s discovery phase, and you will best be able to define the project scope once you’ve gathered all project requirements.

 - What’s going into a project (resources)